ITS Computer Support Policy

 The Information Technology Services (ITS) Academic Technologies section provides technical support via email, telephone, and walk-in to UH faculty, staff and students systemwide through the ITS Help Desk.
-Contact the ITS Help Desk for support by calling 808-956-8883 (Oahu) or toll free (800) 558-2669, sending email to email@example.com, or visiting the ITS Labs for walk-in support (Manoa campus only).
+Contact the ITS Help Desk for support by calling 808-956-8883 (Oahu) or toll free (800) 558-2669, sending email to firstname.lastname@example.org, or visiting the IT Center or ITS Labs for walk-in support (Manoa campus only).

 Technical support provided by the ITS Help Desk includes: